Find similar products:

 e) Empty the contents of the syringe into the patient's mouth by pushing the piston to the bottom of the syringe (figure 7).
 The contents of the syringe should be emptied into the side cheek of the patient's mouth to avoid a choking hazard.
 Close the bottle with the plastic screw cap.
 Wash the syringe with water (figure 8).

-If you have taken more Melatonin than recommended and you do not feel well, please contact your doctor, hospital or pharmacy.
+If you or your child have taken more Melatonin than recommended and you do not feel well, please contact your doctor, hospital or pharmacy.

 The most common symptoms of overdose are drowsiness, headache, dizziness, and nausea.

-If you forget to take a solution at bedtime and wake during the night you may take the forgotten dose but at no later than 04:00 hr.
+If you forget to take a solution at bedtime and wake during the night you may take your next dose at the correct time.

 Do not take a double dose to make up for a missed dose.